Search in MDM

 Further

-Manual-Mecanica response on the re: tin body in the crankcase
+Manual-mechanics response on the topic Re: tin body in the crankcase

-Hello, nothing should happen since oil sucks have a grid that prevents the passage of foreign bodies.
-Unless the size is my large and locks in some movement or completely obtuses the oil sucking.
+Hi, nothing should happen since the oil pickups have a screen that prevents foreign objects from passing through.
+Unless the object is very large and gets stuck during movement or completely blocks the oil pickup.

 Please connect or create account to join the conversation.